 The Health Dangers of Smoke and Soot

-The consequences from a fire are more serious than just the smell of smoke and soot.
+The consequences of a fire are more serious than just the smell of smoke and soot.
 It can also impact your health.
 Some of the potential risks posed after a fire, including during the cleanup process, include: